kamchatka-volcano/cmdlime/README.md

 ### Using ConfigReader

 `ConfigReader` - is a helper class hiding the error handling boilerplate and adding`--help` and `--version` flags processing to your config.
-`--help` flag show detailed help message, that otherwise can be accessed through `Config::usageInfoDetailed()`.
+`--help` flag shows a detailed help message, that otherwise can be accessed through the `Config::usageInfoDetailed()` method.
-`--version` flag is enabled only if version info is set in the config with `Config::setVersionInfo` method.
+`--version` flag is enabled only if version info is set in the config with the `Config::setVersionInfo` method.
 Let's modify `person-finder` and see how it works.

 ```C++